Behold. The Monthly Savings Grid.

 - The light green boxes represent about a 50% savings rate while the dark green boxes are closer to a 65 – 80% savings rate.

 - Someone who starts working in their early 20’s and makes $50k per year (after taxes) can retire in their late forties by saving and investing just $1,000 per month.

 - That same person who starts working in their early 20’s and makes $50k per year (after taxes) can retire in their mid to late thirties by saving and investing $2,000 per month.

 I strongly suggest using tools like Personal Capital to track your finances.
-Personal Capital is a financial tracking tool I have personally been using since 2015.
-It lets you see all your investments, income, and expenses all in one place online.
+Personal Capital is a free financial tool I have been using since 2015 to track my investments, income, and expenses all in one place online.
 It even offers investment advice and recommendations.
-It’s easy to set up, easy to use, and best of all it’s free.
+It’s easy to set up, easy to use, and best of all it’s completely free.

 Sign up to have my most recent articles sent straight to your email inbox for free ?

 Full Disclosure: Nothing on this site should ever be considered to be advice, research or an invitation to buy or sell any securities, please see my Terms & Conditions page for a full disclaimer.